MAPPER: Data structure

 The basic unit of data is called a "report".
 This appears similar to a Microsoft Excel spreadsheet.
 It is usual to have sets of similar reports with the same column structure that apply to different categories or groupings of items.
-Reports are organised into "drawers" of identically-structured reports, and groups of up to 8 drawers form a "cabinet".
+Reports are organized into "drawers" of identically structured reports, and groups of up to 8 drawers form a "cabinet" (4000 total per MAPPER system).
 Reports can be between 40 and up to 998 characters wide, depending on platform.
 On the "Core MAPPER" platforms (Windows/Unix/Linux), the drawer size must be a multiple of 2: on the 1100/2200 it can be an odd number.

 Reports are numbered from 1 to the maximum set for the drawer- there is also a report zero, which has a special significance as it acts as both a template and as a filter for the rest of the reports in the drawer.
 Drawers have a drawer letter, from B to I. Cabinets are numbered from 0 and increment by 2 - odd numbered cabinets reference the same data as the matching even cabinet, but provide a read-only view of the data (e.g. cabinet 0 and cabinet 1 represent full and limited access to the same data).
 There is a system maximum for a given system, which varies depending on platform and is represented by the system reserved work MAXCAB$.
 Drawers run from B to I because A is a special drawer; it is deemed to exist simultaneously in all cabinets, so acts as a global resource.
-Drawer A is typically used for "quick and dirty" temporary datasets, captured data, prototype run code, notes and so on.
+Drawer A is typically used for "quick and dirty" temporary datasets, captured data, prototype run code, notes, documentation and so on.
 The third report in drawer C in cabinet 36 would be referenced as 3C36, or simply 3C if the user is logged into cabinet 36 already.